CoqueiroS/CADIn/README.md

 #
 ### What means CADIn?
-CADIn is a softwares free (open source) and developed to unix systems (e.i. linux) that permit to search allelic differences in NGS (next generation sequences) data.
-This tool estimate ploidy level  for each chromosomes in individuo.
-For this, it calculate the allelic frequency based in single nucleotide variants and, furthermore, analyse depth reads in regions annotated with good coverage, like: genes, CDSs, exon and so on.
+CADIn is a software free (open source) and developed to Unix systems (e.i.
+Linux) that permit to search allelic differences in NGS (next-generation sequences) data.
+This tool estimate ploidy level for each chromosome in sample.
+For this, it calculates the allelic frequency based in single nucleotide variants and, furthermore, analyze depth reads in regions annotated with good coverage as genes, CDSs, exon and so on.

 ## Dependences
 - Perl